samsungsamiio/samsungsami.io/source/sami/connect-the-data/mqtt.md

 Then you should see the corresponding MQTT message received by MQTT.fx as follows:
 ![MQTT fx receive action](/images/docs/sami/connect-the-data/mqtt-fx-receive-actions.png){:.lightbox}

-## Best practice
+## Best practices

 A MQTT client cannot send Actions to SAMI.
-To support the use case where an MQTT client triggers actions on another MQTT client, we suggest to set up SAMI Rules using  <a href="https://blog.samsungsami.io/data/rules/iot/2015/09/23/sami-rules-make-your-devices-work-together.html" target="_blank">Rules UI in the User Portal</a> or [programmatically calling Rules APIs](/sami/connect-the-data/develop-rules-for-devices.html).
+To support a use case where an MQTT client triggers Actions on another MQTT client, we suggest that you set up SAMI Rules using the <a href="https://blog.samsungsami.io/data/rules/iot/2015/09/23/sami-rules-make-your-devices-work-together.html" target="_blank">Rules UI in the User Portal</a> or by [programmatically calling Rules APIs](/sami/connect-the-data/develop-rules-for-devices.html).

-Lets use an example to illustrate the point.
+Let's illustrate the point with example MQTT source and destination clients.
 The source MQTT client is a fire detector.
-It sends boolean data "onFire" to SAMI.
+It sends Boolean data "onFire" to SAMI.
 The destination MQTT client is a smart light that can [receive on/off actions](#subscribe-to-receive-onoff-actions).

-You create a pair of rules in SAMI.
-The "TURN ON" rule is to turn on the smart light if the fire detector detects the flame (AKA "onFire" is true).
-The "TURN OFF" rule is opposite.
-Then the MQTT fire detector can trigger actions on the MQTT light when sending a new piece of data.
+To send Actions from the fire detector to the light, you would create a pair of Rules in SAMI.
+The "TURN ON" Rule turns on the smart light if the fire detector detects the flame (i.e., "onFire" is true).
+The "TURN OFF" rule does the opposite.
+Then the MQTT fire detector can trigger Actions on the MQTT light when sending a new piece of data.

 If the source device is not limited to MQTT, you have more options.
-For example, the source device can send Actions directly to the destination MQTT client using [REST](/sami/connect-the-data/rest-and-websockets.html#posting-a-message-with-actions) or [WebSockets](https://developer.samsungsami.io/sami/connect-the-data/rest-and-websockets.html#sending-messages).
+For example, the source device can send Actions directly to the destination MQTT client using [REST](/sami/connect-the-data/rest-and-websockets.html#posting-a-message-with-actions) or [WebSockets](/sami/connect-the-data/rest-and-websockets.html#sending-messages).

 ## Limitations